soumil-konar/Basics-Python3/README.md

 # Basics-Python3
 This is just a code dump for those who is starting out in python and may need some initial help to get acquainted with the code and syntax...here you go....contribute and help
+Ik this is not the conventional thing to do but you gotta try something to fail in right...